MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.DeviceManagement/New-MgDeviceManagementCategorySettingDefinition.md

 To create the parameters described below, construct a hash table containing the appropriate properties.
 For information on hash tables, run Get-Help about_Hash_Tables.

-BODYPARAMETER `<IMicrosoftGraphDeviceManagementSettingDefinition>`: Entity representing the defintion for a given setting
+`BODYPARAMETER <IMicrosoftGraphDeviceManagementSettingDefinition>`: Entity representing the defintion for a given setting
   - `[(Any) <Object>]`: This indicates any property can be added to this object.
-  - `[Id <String>]`: The unique idenfier for an entity.
+  - `[Id <String>]`: The unique identifier for an entity.
 Read-only.
   - `[Constraints <IMicrosoftGraphDeviceManagementConstraint[]>]`: Collection of constraints for the setting value
   - `[Dependencies <IMicrosoftGraphDeviceManagementSettingDependency[]>]`: Collection of dependencies on other settings
     - `[Constraints <IMicrosoftGraphDeviceManagementConstraint[]>]`: Collection of constraints for the dependency setting value